dukedhx/viewer-cryptography-rust.webassembly/README.md

 - `npm install` //run once to install dependencies

+- OPTION: Load Local Files

     - Put the translated model files (SVF) to `src/client/public/models` or `public/models` - you can translate and download the model files on extractor.io or use sample files (all files in the directory required) [here](https://github.com/dukedhx/viewer-javascript-offline.sample/tree/gh-pages/shaver)

     - `export (or set for Windows) svf_path=path/to/`  //or replace the variable in `src/client/index.js` with relative path to the SVF e.g. `model/office/0.svf`

+- OPTION: Load from Forge Derivative Service(OSS Buckets)

+    - Translate the model and take note of its URN following [here](https://forge.autodesk.com/en/docs/model-derivative/v2/tutorials/prepare-file-for-viewer/)

+    - `export FORGE_CLIENT_ID=<your Forge APP ID>`

+    - `export FORGE_CLIENT_SECRET=<your Forge APP SECRET>`

+    - `export urn=<your model's URN>`

 - `npm run build`  //run once to build the app